lbugnet/FLIPER_CLASS/README.md

 contact: lisa.bugnet@cea.fr

-This repository is the property of L. Bugnet (please see and cite Bugnet et al.,2019 in prep).
+This repository is the property of L. Bugnet (please see and cite Bugnet et al.,2019).

 # Description of the files